-Did you know that working remotely was the norm before offices and commuting existed?
-Pre-Industrial Revolution, most people would set up shop at residences to sell their goods.
+Did you know that remote working was common before offices and commuting existed?
+Prior to the Industrial Revolution, people used to set up shop in their homes to sell their products.

-In this blog, our HubSpot Agency shares 10 tips for mastering the art of working from home.
+In this blog, our HubSpot Agency team members offer 10 tips to master the art of working from home.

 Our HubSpot Agency's Top 10 Remote Working Tips